 The Best Airlines With A Kid-Friendly Business Class

-Scoot have banned kids from their business class, and and AirAsia X have a Quiet Zone section at the front of the economy section for guests aged 10 and above.
+Scoot banned kids from their business class and AirAsia X have a Quiet Zone section at the front of the economy section for guests aged 10 and above.
 Malaysia Airlines followed suit and has a kid-free upper deck on select flights.
-But don’t fret, Flight Centre has given us a rundown of airlines that welcome families with open arms, whether the businessman next to you likes it or not.
+But don’t fret, there are plenty of airlines that welcome families with open arms, whether the businessman next to you likes it or not.

 Our homegrown airline certainly hasn’t left families behind when it comes to flying in style.
 Most of their lounges have family zones with iMac computers, Sony PlayStations, children’s furniture, toys and books.
 The Qantas Joey Club gives out children’s novelty passports that they can fill out with experiences of their flight, as well as special kids menus of animal-shaped sandwiches and of course, a kids TV channel.

 Taiwanese airline EVA Air makes the list due to exceptional commitment to the theme!
 Hello Kitty lovers rejoice- the outside and inside of the Royal Laurel class is decorated with those loveable signature kitten characters, including faces appearing in the food, napkins, wet wipes…and even the sick bags!
 There are fully flat beds too so a good nights sleep in Hello Kitty complimentary pyjamas must be had.
 Children will really enjoy the novelty of this one.